Pramilashanmugam/Zumba-Project1/README.md

 ## Features left to Implement

-* Time slots for online, outdoor, indoor
+* Option to choose like online, outdoor, indoor
 * A new page for Videos and pictures on future events

 ## Testing